 It is not uncommon that when traditional beds that include a box spring and mattress are worn out and uncomfortable you will see deep body impressions within the mattress surface.
 Does that mean my mattress thinks I’m fat?
 However, Memory foam mattresses don’t use coils and are well known to leave your body imprint in them yet they spring back to their original form almost instantly.
 So, not all body impressions in mattresses are a bad sign.

 Our worst nightmare comes to life each and every morning after waking up and getting out of bed.
 Our memory foam mattress, of all things, reminds us who we really are.
 That’s right we wake up only to witness our own body imprint silently lying there, showing us evidence in 3D that I may have put on a few pounds.
 That is when the realization kicked in that I should without a doubt, walk straight past the refrigerator and head immediately to the gym.
 Seriously with a mattress like that why give up the tried and true mattress and box spring for what seems to be nothing more than an expensive slab of foam claiming to have memory–whatever that means?

 Well, it turns out that pesky little momentary body impression is proof that memory foam mattresses actually contour and mold to the body like no other mattress since the inception of the waterbed.
-Through near perfect displacement of weight, people experience fewer pressure points on the critical areas of the body, such as shoulders and hips, which in comparison to a mattresses containing coil springs, is completely opposite.
+Through near-perfect displacement of weight, people experience fewer pressure points on the critical areas of the body, such as shoulders and hips, which in comparison to a mattress containing coil springs, is completely opposite.
 Coil springs made of steel have a propensity to push back against our skin causing restlessness and turning throughout the night.
-Visco elastic memory foam claims to diminish those annoying firm spots that can develop on our bodies during the sleep process as pressure points and it appears to decrease morning soreness, aches and pains.
+Viscoelastic memory foam claims to diminish those annoying firm spots that can develop on our bodies during the sleep process as pressure points and it appears to decrease morning soreness, aches, and pains.